Type.GetProperty Method (String, Type)

 Return ValueType: System.Reflection.PropertyInfo

-An object representing the public property whose parameters match the specified argument types, if found; otherwise, a null reference (Nothing in Visual Basic).
+A PropertyInfo object representing the public property with the specified name, if found; otherwise, a null reference (Nothing in Visual Basic).

 A property is considered public to reflection if it has at least one accessor that is public.
 Otherwise the property is considered private, and you must use BindingFlags.NonPublic | BindingFlags.Instance | BindingFlags.Static (in Visual Basic, combine the values using Or) to get it.